cosburst/COSBurst/README.md

 - **Web Manager for online management of mining equipment via a global network**
 - **Preview of software work from the console level and online command terminal**

+# Instructions

+COSBurst was built on the basis of creepMiner software.
+All you need to do is use the configuration in the **mining.conf** file.
+[Miner installation instructions.](https://github.com/Creepsky/creepMiner/wiki/Setting-up-the-miner)